-On 20 October 2015 it's World Osteoporosis Day, organised by International Osteoporosis Foundation (IOF) to raise awareness of this condition which causes bones to become thin and frail.
+World Osteoporosis Day is observed every 20 October.
+The day is organised by the International Osteoporosis Foundation (IOF) to raise awareness of this condition which causes bones to become thin and frail.

 The not for profit foundation was established in 1998 to provide a global alliance for those concerned about bone health and to help those who suffer from osteoporosis.